-    Commands for performing all user operations (CREATE, ALTER, etc.) on warehouses.
+Commands for performing all operations (CREATE, ALTER, etc.) on warehouses.

-Commands for performing all user operations (CREATE, ALTER, etc.) on databases and schemas.
+Commands for performing all operations (CREATE, ALTER, etc.) on databases and schemas.

-Commands for performing all user operations (CREATE, ALTER, etc.) on tables and views.
+Commands for performing all operations (CREATE, ALTER, etc.) on tables and views.

 Commands for performing all user operations (CREATE, ALTER, etc.) on UDFs.